Chenritz/Rocket-Patrol-Mod/README.md

 # Rocket-Patrol
 # Hi there.
 This is Cameron Henritzy and here is my Rocket-Patrol Assignment.
-I am currently trying to fix some bugs with my code,
-# and trying to commit when I have more changes resolved.
-Will edit this when I am finished...
+Currently have all the things added to the game.
+# Just have an error message saying Spaceship isn't defined, so trying to see what the error is.
+Also, trying to commit the updates,
+# but I don't know if they've been commiting successfully or not...